citp/privacy-policy-historical/a/as/ass/assh.org.md

-> *The following text is extracted and transformed from the assh.org privacy policy that was archived on 2010-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101203040437id_/http%3A//www.assh.org/pages/ASSHPrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the assh.org privacy policy that was archived on 2011-06-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110603201721id_/http%3A//www.assh.org/pages/ASSHPrivacyPolicy.aspx) for the most accurate reproduction.*

 # American Society for Surgery of the Hand (ASSH) Privacy Policy

+ASSH

 In an effort to maintain efficient service while respecting the privacy of ASSH website visitors, ASSH has created and posted the following privacy policy.